aeternity/aepp-docs/index.md

 ## ⚠️ Warning ⚠️

-### This is the legacy documentation portal, for the current version visit the [documentation hub](http://aeternity.com/documentation-hub/).
+### This is the legacy documentation portal, you will be automatically redirect to the [current version](http://aeternity.com/documentation-hub/),

+if this doesn't happen, click [here](http://aeternity.com/documentation-hub/).

 ## Introduction